6 Days from$2210 p/p in USD

-After breakfast, you’ll depart from your Arusha or Moshi accommodations and drive to the Arusha National Park.
+After breakfast, you’ll depart from your Arusha or Moshi accommodations and drive to Arusha National Park.
 Your visit here is a flexible one – you have three choices as to how you’d like to experience the park.

 - Game Drive: You can embark on a half day or full day game drive through the park.
-Your drive will take you past park landmarks such as the Momella Lakes and Ngurdoto Crater – sometimes known as ‘Little Ngorongoro’.
+Your driver will take you past park landmarks such as the Momella Lakes and Ngurdoto Crater – sometimes known as ‘Little Ngorongoro’.

-- Canoe Safari: You’ll trade the car for a canoe as you take a guided canoe safari out on the Momella Lakes to see bushbuck, giraffes, hippos, and buffalo.
+- Canoe Safari: You’ll trade the car for a canoe as you take a guided canoe safari out on the Momella Lakes to see bushbuck, giraffes, hippos and buffalo.